-We’re comfortable buying all sorts of products online: from electronics to groceries, the convenience of clicking boxes and filling electronic shopping carts has become second nature.
-Avoiding traffic and crowded stores is definitely worth it--it's way better to shop from your couch!
-The aim of today’s blog is to demystify buying a bike online, so you know what to expect.
-A little homework can make finding, buying, and assembling the right bike as easy as it is convenient.
+From electronics to groceries, the convenience of clicking boxes and filling electronic shopping carts has become second nature.
+Avoiding traffic and crowded stores is worth it — it's way better to shop right from your couch!

 Where do you see yourself riding your new bike?

 How long are your rides going to be?

 How aggressively will you ride?
 Is a “race-y” position important to you?

 Compare your answers to these questions to the category descriptions (Mountain, Road, City, etc.) and subheaders (All-Mountain, Trail, Competition, or Endurance, for example) on diamondback.com to narrow down your options.